berkslv/berkselvi.dev/content/about.md

 - Includes algorithmic problems I solved using C# using resources like LeetCode.
 - Currently contains more than 30 algorithm solutions.

-#### Pomodoro App :: Mobile application :: [link](https://github.com/berkslv/pomodoro-app-with-react-native)

-- A simple pomodoro counter for android devices
-- React Native and Redux technologies were used.
-Although Redux is not exactly suitable for this problem, I used it to gain practice.